ziirish/burp-ui/docs/plugins.rst

-ACL engine has built-in ``Groups`` support, to take full advantage of this feature, it is recommended to use the ``global_grants`` object as shown bellow:
+ACL engine has built-in ``Groups`` support, to take full advantage of this feature, it is recommended to use the ``meta_grants`` object as shown bellow:

 .. code-block:: python
     :linenos:

-        from burpui.misc.acl.grants import global_grants
+        from burpui.misc.acl.meta import meta_grants
         from burpui.misc.acl import interface

         from six import iteritems